Selected Questions and Answers

 How are IRI's other offerings priced?

 - IRI FACT (VLDB unload) and IRI RowGen (test data generation) are priced per hostname according to the number of licensed CPU cores (threads) licensed for use on each.
+Note that FACT is supported in Voracity, but must be separately licensed.

 - IRI FieldShield (static data masking) is based on the number of executing hostname licenses only, with higher costs on Linux and outside the US through IRI VARs.
 Runtime API calls to FieldShield SDK (dynamic data masking) functions are at various percentages of the full package price depending on volume.

 - IRI CellShield and IRI DarkShield pricing is based on the number of spreadsheets / documents that need protecting.
+DarkShield costs the same as FieldShield however, when used to mask data in a relational or NoSQL database.

 - IRI Data Masking as a Service (DMaaS) is performed at daily, hourly, or per-project rates.